 For example, most clients would expect the implementation of a single login page to take considerably less time than generating extensive reports.
 Whenever they see a discrepancy here, however, they are able to touch base with our developers and seek to rectify the issue.

-The Question of Accuracy
+The Question of Accuracy in Project Estimation

 By very definition, working with estimates is an imprecise endeavour; yet some helpful practices exist to increase reliability.